-Is there any way to know whether a systematic fund is executing discretionary trades based on technical and/or fundamental analysis?
-It may be possible, but it requires some work.
+Is it possible to determine whether a systematic fund makes discretionary transactions based on technical or fundamental analysis?
+It may be possible, but considerable effort is required.

-Many funds claim to be fully systematic by relying on “algorithms” for timing the markets.
-The main reason this is included in the marketing materials is to ensure investors that decisions are not subjective but as objective as an algorithm can be.
+Numerous funds claim to be completely systematic by employing “algorithms” for market timing.
+This is primarily included in marketing materials to reassure investors that decisions are as objective as an algorithm can make them.

-Is there any way to know whether a fund manager follows the algorithms or occasionally interferes based on technical or fundamental views?
+Is it possible to determine whether a fund manager follows the algorithms or occasionally intervenes based on technical or fundamental analysis?

 Why is it important to know?
-Systematic trading is supposed to offer a low correlation to capital markets and provide diversification and convexity.
-In particular, systematic trend-following has the same behavior as a long option position due to the large payoff ratio: large gains and small losses.
-For this reason, this style is used for diversification, If a systematic fund is not truly systematic, these advantages may be lost, and the investors may not get the convexity they are paying for.
+Systematic trading is expected to provide diversification and convexity, as well as a low correlation to capital markets.
+For example, due to a high payoff ratio, systematic trend-following exhibits the same behavior as a long option position: large gains and small losses.
+For this reason, this style is utilized to provide diversification.
+If a fund is not genuinely systematic, these benefits may be lost, and investors may not receive the convexity for which they are paying.

 This is a difficult problem.
 All the fund transactions must be available, and then an algorithm must be used to determine whether they fit the trading style described in the marketing materials.
 This is rarely possible.